speechly/speechly/templates/README.md

 ### [Command and Control](command-control/)

 This template shows how to use Speechly for command-and-control.
 Useful for things like navigation and finding information on a site.

-## Learn more

-Head over to [docs.speechly.com](https://docs.speechly.com/) for more info and ideas about how to expand your voice application.